 - He is in a serious but stable condition.

-Another way adjectives are used by B2 English users is with adverbs such as ‘slightly’ or ‘much’ before a comparative adjective.
+Another way adjectives are used by B2 English users is with adverbials such as ‘slightly’, ‘much’, ‘a lot’ before a comparative adjective.
 That means they can be more subtle in the comparisons they can make.
 Notice that ‘much better’ is followed by a noun.

 - The prices are slightly higher than they were last year.

 - Those who start early will have a much better chance of meeting their goals.

 - The task is a lot easier than it sounds.

 B2 comparative clauses with possessive pronouns.

 Notice the non-finite past participle ‘expected’ and infinitive ‘to rent’.